A useful website to watch before, during and after learning to set up a website in class...

 It will be interesting to watch as concepts for blogs emerge and developing over the next few months.

-Links to blogs
+Links to blogs and websites

 http://spryandretiring.wordpress.com (Bev's friend Angie)